How to answer Arup graduate interview questions

 These can change each year and will vary according to the role you are interviewing for.
 However, the following will give you an idea of what to expect.

 The building engineering candidate’s technical problem involved preparing a design proposal for one of a choice of two given structures.
 The candidate stated that the task involved ‘no numbers at all’ and that interviewers were looking to see how he approached the problem and how well he identified the context surrounding it; for example, if designing a roof for a theatre, recognising that it would have to support heavy lights.
 He was asked to pitch his design proposal as if to a client or project manager.
 He said that the follow-up questions were all ‘basic’: ‘They asked specifically about how the structure would carry a load (basic things like tension and compression, not at all complicated), and they were also looking at how I approached the problem and took in the context around it.’

 One previous transport planning candidate was asked to write an assessment on a transport planning topic and then discuss this during the interview, but others have reported being asked the following ‘exam-style’ questions in their interview instead:

 - How would you justify the economic need for building a new railway line between a residential area and a business district?

 - What are the justifications for allowing more trains operators on a franchised line and what are the problems?

-How to answer Arup’s competency and CV interview questions
+How can you answer Arup’s values, competency and CV interview questions?

 - Give an example of when you were a leader in a group project.